 - Repeat the process until you have formed all the pretzels.

-- Add the baking soda to your boiling water.
+- Preheat oven to 395 degrees.
+Add the baking soda to your boiling water.
 Line the 2 baking sheets with parchment paper, it makes for easier cleanup.
 Mix your egg and milk together to make the egg wash.
 Preheat your oven.
 I like to get everything ready and in place as the pretzels boil quickly.

 - Now, add several pretzels to your pot.
 I had a large pot, so I was able to fit 6 in at a time.
 Boil for 30 seconds, then with a slotted spoon, gently flip it over.
 Let it go another 30 seconds on the other.